 Knowing the causes of over-anxiety and panic attacks helps you to get rid of them.
 Your doctor can prescribe medication that can help, but integrative therapy can deal with the root of the problem.
 I tackled my anxiety issues with a mix of psychotherapy, CBT, mindfulness, breathing techniques and Focusing.
 I now draw on all of these in my practice.

 - Psychotherapy is especially useful if there's some unconscious knot that needs unravelling.

 - Mindfulness is a great way to get your mind and body back in harmony - and keep it that way!

 - Focusing is a special way of being mindful, and offers another very valuable path to the wisdom of the body.

-Finally, I'd like to share two simple and effective breathing techniques.
-The core principles are the same for both;
+Finally, I'd like to share three simple and effective breathing techniques.
+The core principles are the same for all of them;

 - breath in through your nose and out through your mouth;